Bilalh/Gen/Readme.md

       -f    --influence_radius=INT       Number of races

-    gen instance-undirected [OPTIONS] essence
-      Generate discriminating instance for the given essence specification using a baseline method

-    Required:
-      -p    --per-model-time=INT         Time per model
-      -i    --iterations=INT             Number of races
-      -m    --mode=ITEM                  The suffix of the models directory -c    --cores=INT                  Number of cores to use, required unless CORES is set

     gen instance-noRacing [OPTIONS] essence
       Only Generate instances i.e. no racing.
 Results will be in the _params sub-directory of -o